The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 7.265628457623368

-In this dataset, the mean of the birth weights is about 7.3 pounds.
+In this dataset, the average birth weight is about 7.3 pounds.

 Variance is a statistic that quantifies the spread of a set of values.
 It is the mean of the squared deviations, which are the distances of each point from the mean.